-Custom and cost effective, small scale R&D and commercial production size dryers scaled to meet your needs
+Custom and cost-effective, commercial & production sized dryers scaled to meet your needs

-Custom and cost effective, small scale R&D and commercial production size dryers scaled to meet your needs
+Custom and cost-effective, commercial & production sized dryers scaled to meet your needs

 Usable Shelf Area – 136.5 Sq Ft